bicv/SparseHebbianLearning/README.rst

 Changelog
 ---------

-* in the pipes:
+* 2.0 - 2015-05-07:
- * use ``sklearn.decomposition.SparseCoder`` see http://scikit-learn.org/stable/auto_examples/decomposition/plot_image_denoising.htm and http://www.cs.utexas.edu/~leif/pubs/20130626-scipy-johnson.pdf
+ * use sklearn to do all the hard low-level work, in particular ``sklearn.decomposition.SparseCoder`` see http://scikit-learn.org/stable/auto_examples/decomposition/plot_image_denoising.htm and http://www.cs.utexas.edu/~leif/pubs/20130626-scipy-johnson.pdf
+ * transform to a class to just do the Sparse Hebbian Learning (high-level) experiments (getting data from an image folder, learning, coding, analyszing)

-* 1.1 : 14-06-18
+* 1.1 - 2014-06-18:
  * documentation
  * dropped Matlab support

-* 1.0 : initial release, 27-Oct-2011
+* 1.0 - 2011-10-27 : initial release